vitaminac/minios/ReadMe.md

 ## Book

+* Operating System Concepts
 * The Design of the UNIX Operating System
-* Operating System Concepts
 * Computer Systems: A Programmer's Perspective
 * Understanding the Linux kernel
+* Linux Kernel Development
 * The Essentials of Computer Organization and Architecture
 * Windows Internals